ICEPAYdev/Prestashop/README.md

 ![](https://icepay.com/app/themes/icepay/dist/images/logos/logo_icepay.svg)

+NOTE: PLEASE USE THE NEW API PLUGINS ON https://www.sellxed.com/shop/en/eur/extensions/module/payment-service-provider/icepay.html, WITH THE OLD API NOT ALL PAYMENT METHODS ARE SUPPORTED

 ## Payment Module for PrestaShop

 Make payments in your PrestaShop webshop possible.
 Download the special Prestashop webshop module [here](https://github.com/ICEPAYdev/Prestashop/releases), and you will be able to offer the most frequently used national and international online payment methods.